Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 6- Steel Wool

 What if you already see the holes made by carpenter bees?
-Stuff in some steel wool into the holes.
+Stuff some steel wool into the holes.

 Steel wool provides a strong surface that carpenter bees cannot penetrate.